Last Updated on October 29, 2023 by Tim Wells

-The next window shows all of the standard Kodi locations, as well as any custom file locations you’ve specified on that particular device.
+The following window shows all of the standard Kodi locations and any custom file locations you’ve specified on that particular device.
 For example, if you have a network file share, it will be listed here.

 Scroll down until you see the source name you entered in the previous section.
 In my case, I named my source location The Crew.